yuanjames/yuanjames.github.io/_posts/2021-05-29-GPU Server Notes.md

 8. The command `conda create -n myenv python=3.*` is used to create your python environment.

-9. After you create the myenv, you can use the command `source activate myenv` to activate and get in the environment.
+9. After you create the myenv, you can use the command `source activate myenv` (old conda version) to activate and get in the environment.

 10. `conda ***` install your required packages/libs.

-11. The Command `nvidia-smi` can be used to check GPU peformance and information, `nvidia-smi -l 1` to update the GPU (dynamic) information per second. `htop` can be used to check CPU information.
+11. The command `nvidia-smi` can be used to check GPU peformance and information, `nvidia-smi -l 1` to update the GPU (dynamic) information per second. `htop` can be used to check CPU information.

 12. If you suspend your programme manually, remember to release GPU memory by `kill -9 PID`.